-As a non-EU student, you will need a Dutch residence permit based on your study.
+As a non-EU student, you will need a Dutch residence permit to be allowed to start your studies at the UvA.
 In addition, depending on your nationality, you may also need an entry visa (MVV) to enter the Netherlands.
-The UvA Immigration team will send your application to the IND, the Immigration and Naturalisation Service of the Netherlands.
-The IND will decide on your application.
-When an MVV is required, we'll simultaneously apply for your residence permit and your MVV.
+The UvA Immigration team will submit your application to the IND (Immigration and Naturalisation Service of the Netherlands) on your behalf once we have reviewed it.
+The IND will then decide on your application.
+When an MVV is required, we will simultaneously apply for your residence permit and your MVV.

 Nationalities | Procedure |